appscode/blog/content/post/gke-redis/index.md

 ## Recover Redis Using Stash

 Let's think of a scenario in which the database has been accidentally deleted or there was an error in the database causing it to crash.

-In such a case, we have to pause the `BackupConfiguration` so that the failed/damaged database does not get backed up into the cloud:
+#### Temporarily pause backup

+At first, let’s stop taking any further backup of the database so that no backup runs after we delete the sample data.
+We are going to pause the `BackupConfiguration` object.
+Stash will stop taking any further backup when the `BackupConfiguration` is paused.

 ```bash
 $ kubectl patch backupconfiguration -n demo sample-redis-backup --type="merge" --patch='{"spec": {"paused": true}}'
 backupconfiguration.stash.appscode.com/sample-redis-backup patched
 ```

-At first let's simulate accidental database deletion.
+Now, we are going to delete those data to simulate accidental database deletion.

 ```bash
 $ kubectl exec -it -n demo sample-redis-0 -- redis-cli -a $PASSWORD